christinelovett/about/handbook/engineering/distribution/managed/index.md

 1. Access the instance over SSH and confirm all containers are healthy (instructions below).
 1. In the infrastructure repository, [create a DNS entry](https://github.com/sourcegraph/infrastructure/blob/master/dns/sourcegraph-managed.tf) that points `$COMPANY.sourcegraph.com` to the `prod-global-address` IP following "Finding the external load balancer IP" below.
 1. In the GCP web UI under **Network services** > **Load balancers** > select the load balancer > watch the SSL certificate status.
 It may take some time for it to become active.
-1. Confirm
+1. Confirm all containers come up healthy (`docker ps` should report them as such)
 1. Create a PR for review.
-1. Access the instance over HTTP (instructions below)
+1. Access the Sourcegraph web UI (instructions for port-forwarding below)
+1. Navigate to Grafana and confirm the instance looks healthy.
 1. Set up the initial admin account (for use by the Sourcegraph team only)
    - Email: `managed+$COMPANY@sourcegraph.com` (note `+` sign not `-`)
    - Username: `sourcegraph-admin`
    - Password: Use the password previously created and stored in 1password.
 1. Configure `externalURL` in the site configuration.
+1. In the global user settings, set `"alerts.showPatchUpdates": false`

 ## Operation access